WiseLibs/wise-river/README.md

 ### .pump([*concurrency*], *callback*) -> *function*

 *This is the most primitive method of a River.
-All high-level methods are derived from this.*
+All high-level methods are derived from here.*

 Registers the `callback` function to be invoked for each item that enters the river.
 The callback can return a promise to indicate that it is "processing" the item.
 If a `concurrency` number is provided, only that many items will be processed at a time.
 The default is `0` which signifies infinite concurrency.